fluxcd/flagger/docs/gitbook/how-it-works.md

     # canary increment step
     # percentage (0-100)
     stepWeight: 2
+  # deploy straight to production without
+  # the metrics and webhook checks
+  skipAnalysis: false
 ```

 The above analysis, if it succeeds, will run for 25 minutes while validating the HTTP metrics and webhooks every minute.